Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Garnier is a major proponent of influencer marketing, regularly partnering with high-profile content creators like Aditya Madiraju and Angel Merino to boost brand awareness and promote its latest products.

-The company is also happy to work with far smaller-scale influencers like Susie Rivera, who had fewer than 2,000 Instagram followers at the time of writing.
+The company is also happy to work with smaller-scale influencers like Susie Rivera, who has 5,500 Instagram followers.
 For one thing, they’re more affordable to work with.
 But more importantly, their posts typically perform better.
-Indeed, micro-influencers with 1,000+ followers generate up to 60% higher engagement rates than accounts with 100,000+ followers.
+Indeed, Instagram creators with 1,000 – 5,000 followers have the highest average engagement rate of any influencer category, at 4.6% .

 Garnier’s Instagram strategy comprises a roughly 50/50 split between branded content and UGC-style influencer posts, interspersed with the occasional celeb appearance.
 This gives the company multiple avenues to promote its products without becoming repetitive or boring.